rifkyiqbal52/daily-form-dashboard/README.md

-# daily-form-dashboard
-Microsoft Forms and Microsoft Excel Spreadsheet For Reconciliation Request Summary
+## Microsoft Forms and Microsoft Excel Spreadsheet For Reconciliation Request Summary

 This project for Creating document or data submissions via Microsoft Forms for recapitulation in Microsoft Excel Spreadsheet, enabling seamless data sharing and monitoring across departments for approval purposesCreating